Table of Contents[Hide][Show]

 Asbestos used to be a popular insulation material made of silica.
 Because its fine fibers can penetrate the lungs and cause diseases such as mesothelioma, the United States already banned it.

 If you’re living in an old home, however, especially those built from the 1930s to 1950s, it’s essential to call an expert to check for asbestos.
 They can also remove it for you.

 Electronics such as mobile phones can emit electromagnetic radiation.
 It is a type of non-ionizing radiation, which means it is low frequency.

 Studies showed conflicting and insufficient information about the harmful effects of this type of radiation.
 This is especially true when it comes to brain cancer risk.

-It doesn’t mean they won’t have any negative health impact.
-It could still be a carcinogenic risk.
+This doesn’t mean they won’t have any negative health impact though and could still be a carcinogenic risk.

 This house cleaning checklist is just one of the many ways to detox a home.
-It’s more than enough, however, to create a healthy, safe environment for your loved ones and guests.
+It’s more than enough, however, to get started creating a healthy, safe environment for your loved ones and guests.